cursedastronaut/RedStar-Notes-and-Hack/README.md

 The default soundfont seems to be the same one used by Android 5.

+### 삼태성 - STS 3.0
+삼태성 (Samtaesong, that doesn't mean anything in english as far as I'm aware) is an IDE.
+It seems to be made for C/C++.
+It clearly is just KDevelop.
+KDevelop Assistant and KDevDesigner are also present.

 # Credit
 - [@cursedastronaut](https://github.com/cursedastronaut/) for everything you haven't seen elsewhere.